heshengtao/comfyui_LLM_party/how_to_use_nodes.md

 1. It allows the large model to generate Python code, execute it automatically, and obtain the execution results of the code.
 2. Currently, it only supports Python code.

-## load_file from comfyui_LLM_party/file Node
+## load_file node
-1. The file path for reading files is in `comfyui_LLM_party/file`.
-You can place the file you want to read in this directory and fill in the filename in this node.
+1. The path for reading files is in comfyui_LLM_party/file.
+You can place the file you want to read in this path, and then enter the file name into this node.
+2. You can choose Absolute_Path and enter the absolute path of the file for it to be loaded correctly.
-2. The output is a string containing all the text information from the file.
+3. The output is a string that contains all the text information from the file.

 ## file_conbine and tool_conbine Nodes
 1. Used to combine multiple file nodes or multiple tool nodes into one input for the large model.